belmeetmule/hello-react-front-end/README.md

 ### Install

-Install this project with:

-clone this repository by running the following command in your terminal:
+Clone this repository by running the following command in your terminal:

   ```sh
     git clone